eburnead/azure-playground/README.md

 # azure-playground
-Making changes to wiki page to test azure webhook is working
+Making changes to wiki page to check azure webhook is working